Office Hours: W, 10:00AM-12:00PM and by appointment

 “The Cultural Cold War on the Home Front: The Political Role of Theaters in Communist Kraków and Leipzig.”
 In Christopher Balme and Berenika Szymanski (eds.), Theatre, Globalization and the Cold War.
 London: Palgrave Macmillan, 2017.

 “Cinema Cultures of Integration: Film Distribution and Exhibition in the GDR and Czechoslovakia from the Perspective of Two Local Cases, 1945-1960.”
 With Pavel Skopal.
 In Lars Karl and Pavel Skopal (eds.), Cinema in Service of the State: Perspectives on Film Culture in the GDR and Czechoslovakia, 1945-1960.
 New York: Berghahn Books, 2015.

-I teach courses on twentieth-century Europe, nationalism, communism, fascism, and the Cold War.
+I teach courses on modern Europe, nationalism, communism, fascism, and the Cold War.
 I also teach in the European Studies program.

 HIEU 1502, "The Berlin Wall: Lies and Spies in a Cold War City"